plairfx/OpenLeaf-Octant-Hackathon-Project/solidity/README.md

 **Users**
 - Create Submissions and Earn money!
-- Research the protocol they are invested in through Openleaf which allows to track transaction/direction a protocol maks.w
+- Research the protocol they are invested in through Openleaf which allows to track transaction/direction a protocol makes.

+## How does it work?

-### Future technical goal
+### Future goals
 - Enable Contract monitoring
-- Enable Submitting TX info for transactions
+- Enable Submitting TX info for transactions from protocol owners.
-- Let users submit tx they are concerned about to the platform
+- Let users submit info/tx's they are concerned about to Openleaf